Meet James: A man who knits

 Two years later, I finished my first project: a cardigan, yes, but not the pattern in the book.
 Instead I designed a Fair Isle using the potpourri of remnant yarn I had received, and along the way became hooked on a wonderful new hobby.

 It’s now more than 30 years later and I’ve been knitting almost every day since that fateful moment at Woolworth’s.
 The result is a collection of men’s knitwear that friends keep telling me I should be selling.
-But instead of selling clothes, I prefer to sell ideas—patterns that make great knitting projects for men (and women who knit for men).
-I hope they will inspire you to make more handcrafted gifts for the men and boys in your life, and, if you happen to be one of the not-so-rare male knitters of today, for yourself.
+But instead of selling clothes, I prefer to sell ideas—patterns that make great knitting projects for men and women.
+I hope they will inspire you to make more handcrafted gifts for the men and women in your life, and, if you happen to be one of the not-so-rare male knitters of today, for yourself.